EricRobertCampbell/alberta-paleontological-society-website/src/content/announcements/2024-11-fossilSorting3.md

 Aid the research of **Dr. Jessica Theodor** and **Dr. Alex Dutchak** of the University of Calgary by searching the matrix (soil) from the Cypress Hills Formation (Middle Eocene) of Saskatchewan to find tiny fossils.
-We will be using microscopes in a different room at Mount Royal University because construction has closed the room we used previously.
-We will post the location on the [APS website](www.albertapaleo.org), as soon as Mount Royal University provides the new location.
+We will be using microscopes in **room B114 at Mount Royal University** because construction has closed the room we used previously.
 Join us from 1:00 until 3:30 pm. on the following Sundays:

 -   **December 1, 2024**